-The Speaking and Listening strand of the National curriculum framework contains specific drama objectives.
+At DSLV we teach English using the Talk 4 Writing Strategy.
+Deeply rooted within the strategy are opportunities for speaking and listening combined with drama.
 However, circle time and PE lessons can be useful in ensuring that your children experience the subject.
 Drama can also be used within the context of other subjects as a method for exploration or to enhance understanding.
+All children throughout the Imitation element of a unit of English work will participate in drama activities.
+We recognise the value drama has on the understanding and embedding of texts.

 Drama in KS1 / EYFS